UniversalDevicesInc-PG3/udi-poly-ELK/README.md

     - Verify Fire
 - Armed Status
   - The current Armed status, can be controlled by the ISY
-    - Unnkown
+    - Unknown
-      - Only set to this on startup until the status is Knpwn, not settable by user.
+      - Only set to this on startup until the status is Known, not settable by user.
     - Disarmed
     - Armed Away
     - Armed Stay